steam0r/kkl_ligatool/readme.txt

 == Description ==

+Plugin provides an interface to manage the foosball league in cologne/germany. it features page-templates, shortcodes, a full backend with teams, clubs, leagues, seasons, matches, locations...

+this is a very rough first version, needs changes.

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

 1. Upload `kickerliebe_ligatool/` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
+4. Create the database by dumping sql/scheme.sql into mysql
+3. Login as an Adminuser
+4. Click on "KKL Ligatool", go to "Einstellungen", setup the database you just inserted data into
+5. fiddle around, read the help on the top right of the backend screen (german only)

 == Frequently Asked Questions ==

 == Screenshots ==

 == Changelog ==
+1.0	initial version (05.12.2015)

 == Upgrade Notice ==